HomeProske, Swanson & Mahato

 4

-Knead dough once and then cut into 8 pieces (or 6 -4 small loaves and 2 large).
+Knead proofed dough once and then cut into 8 pieces (or 6 -4 small loaves and 2 large).
 Form each piece into a ball.
-Flatten and lengthen with hands into an oblong shape and then make a dent lengthwise down the middle by slightly using a rolling pin to make a trench.
+Flatten and lengthen with light pressure from a rolling pin into an oblong shape and then make a dent lengthwise down the middle by slightly using the rolling pin to make a trench.
 Brush the middle and closest side with melted butter.
 Roll marzipan into a log and place in the trench indentation.
 How fat the log is depends on your love of marzipan – maybe ½” – 1” wide.
 Then fold the far side over the marzipan and partly on top of the closest raised edge.
 Push down lengthways along the loaf so that there is a hump on one side and the seam is secured.
 Leave to raise uncovered – another hour or so.
+Could go back into the proofing oven or somewhere warm.

 Part V